66 Models

 The doctoring on the first page is competent but doesn't really match the rounded “a”s of the nameplates featured above and in the US ad below.
 If you click on the Swedish manual at the top, the parts naming page also shows a focus side view - the doctored text appears half-height.
 This must have been a late change.
 If this version had been released, I doubt that there would have been any attempt to disguise the fact.
 The early Yashicaflex AS user manual and its disguise of the Y.S.K. shutter was a similar, if much cruder example.

-The rear view of the camera shows the early three panel reinforcing pattern on the rear of the hood blind rather than the two of later examples but in that photo, there is nothing to clearly identify it as a Mat.
-Another feature that changed was the focus knob, seen here with ASA speed only instead of the twin scales of production examples:
+The rear view of the camera shows the early three panel reinforcing pattern on the rear of the hood blind rather than the two of production examples but in that photo, there is nothing to clearly identify it as a Mat.
+Another feature that did change was the focus knob, seen here with ASA speed only instead of the twin scales of production examples:

 (Document image courtesy of Göran Årelind)

-The focusing scale in metres and ASA film speed reminder suggest that this is a domestic Japanese example.
-Like Göran's slightly later camera, there are no internal light baffles yet (see below).
+The focusing scale in metres and ASA film speed reminder suggest that this is a domestic Japanese example (European would have been DIN).
+Like Göran's slightly later cameras, there are no internal light baffles yet (see below).

 Yashica-Mat Name